PLEASE NOTE: OUR ADOPTION APPLICATIONS ARE CLOSED FOR THE MOMENT.

 Full Purchase Price and Inclusions for 2021 Puppies

-When our waitlist opens again in mid 2021, puppy prices will be provided in the information that we will email to you when you make an inquiry to adopt a puppy.
+When our waitlist opens again, puppy prices will be provided in the information that we will email to you when you make an inquiry to adopt a puppy.

 We do send puppies interstate and all training and transport costs are charged depending on timeframes and puppy’s travel destination.